anapowa/maze/readMe.md

         1. Use CSS absolute position to update the position relative to the board || append each instance of the new position to the board.
         2. Use animation to show the player is in the winning position.
         - If (winning position) {do something}

+TERMS:
+Model: Representation of what needs to be created.
+In this example the map array is a model of the maze I want to create on the webpage.
+It's easy to for a developer to manipulate using code.

+View: Real representation onto the webpage done with html markup of the model.

+    The same model can be used to represent different views.
+    E.g:
+    - Canvas API
+    - Basic ray-caster
+    - html markup

+MVC Architecture: controler of how the user interacts with the view.